matatk/agrip/BUILD.md

 * We also strongly recommend that you install the packages `git` and `bash-completion` (which allows you to quickly tab-complete many commands) to make working on the command line easy.
 Do this by running `brew install bash-completion` and `brew install git`.
 If you prefer a graphical UI for Git (and GitHub), you can install [GitHub Desktop](http://desktop.github.com).
 * Make sure you've added Homebrew's install location, `/usr/local/`, to your path, so that later on when you install Python via Homebrew, it will run that version rather than the macOS system version.

-After the above steps, you should end up with something like the following in your `~/.bashrc` file—you'll probably need to restart your shell for this to take effect.
+After the above steps, you should end up with something like the following in your `~/.bashrc` file&mdash;you'll probably need to restart your shell for this to take effect.

 ```bash
 export PATH=/usr/local/sbin:/usr/local/bin:$PATH